 - Intradiscal Electrothermal Therapy (IDET): Minimally invasive treatment of disco genic back pain by treating the liquid core of the spinal disc

 Nucleoplasty is a minimally invasive method for reducing the internal pressure of the spinal disc.

-The high pressure of the liquid core of the disc can lead protrusion or herniation, particularly if the walls of the disc are already degenerated.
+The high pressure of the liquid core of the disc can lead to protrusion or herniation, particularly if the walls of the disc have already degenerated.